react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 ### Missing peer dependency

-If the module points to an npm package (i.e. the name of the module doesn't with `./`), then it's probably due to a missing peer dependency.
+If the module points to an npm package (i.e. the name of the module doesn't with `./`), then it's probably due to a missing dependency.
 To fix this, install the dependency in your project:

 ```bash npm2yarn
 npm install name-of-the-module